Adam-Kuhns/CIS-4150/README.md

 This project uses xampp:
 https://www.apachefriends.org/download.html

-To launch the project put the contents into your htdocs folder inside xampp
+To launch the project put the contents into your xampp directory